rizwankmo/advance-pdf-and-epub-reader/README.md

 # advance-pdf-and-epub-reader
-A text file reader with advance features like highlighting and saving made with attractive modern UI.
+A text file reader with advance features like highlighting and saving made with claude code.